jer0dh/JHTechModaal/readme.md

 Basic feature list:

- * Allows ease of implementing the [Humaan Modaal](http://humaan.com/modaal) in Wordpress.
+ * Allows ease of implementing the [Humaan Modaal](http://humaan.com/modaal) in WordPress.
  * Provides a shortcode to add image, image gallery, inline, and video modals
- * By default uses the inline configuration (data-modaal-*) attributes which can be added via shortcode using a comma delimited string where key and value are separated by a colon.
+ * By default uses the inline configuration (`data-modaal-*`) attributes which can be added via shortcode using a comma delimited string where key and value are separated by a colon.
 See example below.
  * Able to create the modaal markup without using the inline configuration attributes so it can be manipulated by your own javascript (Recommended if adding own javascript events)
  * Insert images between the shortcode tags using the media library and the shortcode will extract out the image src and produce the modaal markup to make an image gallery modal.
- * Future: May add filter hooks to manipulate markup even more
+ * Added 2 Filter hooks to allow one to
+   1. provide default values for the inline configuration attributes (`data-modaal-*`)
+   2. override values for the inline configuration attributes (`data-modaal-*`)

-### Shortcode Syntax
+## Shortcode Syntax
 ```html
 [modaal ATTRIBUTES] CONTENT [/modaal]
 ```